Baqend/guide/src/index.md

 ## Prepared Queries
 Prepared queries can be used to restrict access to certain query patterns and manage query properties such as response time requirements.

-## E-mail, Push Notifications and SMS
-Use Baqend to simplify communication and use native mobile push notifications.

 ## Partial Updates
 Perform partial updates on objects, like counter increases